DataBiosphere/ssds/README.md

 # ssds
 The stupid simple data store.

 Upload directory trees to S3 or GS cloud buckets as "submissions".
-Each submission takes a user assigned universal identifier and a human readable name.
-The cloud location of the submission has the key structure `{uuid}-{name}/{tree}`.
+Each submission takes a user assigned identifier and a human readable name.
+The cloud location of the submission has the key structure `submissions/{uuid}--{name}/{tree}`.

 All uploads are checksummed and verified.
 Multpart uploads use defined chunk sizes to consistently track compose S3 ETags.